The Complete Guide to Pickleball Paddles: Materials, Core Types & How to Choose

 Common Pickleball Paddle Shape Types

-| Paddle Shape | Key Characteristics |
+Paddle Shape Key Characteristics

-| Standard Shape | A balanced paddle design that provides a stable sweet spot and consistent control, suitable for a wide range of players. |
+Standard Shape A balanced paddle design that provides a stable sweet spot and consistent control, suitable for a wide range of players.

-| Elongated Shape | Designed with extended overall length—often through a longer handle—while balancing face dimensions within official size limits to increase reach, leverage and spin potential. |
+Elongated Shape Designed with extended overall length—often through a longer handle—while balancing face dimensions within official size limits to increase reach, leverage and spin potential.

-| Widebody Shape | A wider paddle face designed to create a larger sweet spot and improved forgiveness on off-center hits. |
+Widebody Shape A wider paddle face designed to create a larger sweet spot and improved forgiveness on off-center hits.

 Shape selection usually comes down to what matters most in the final product: reach, forgiveness, handle length or sweet spot size.

-7. How to Choose a Pickleball Paddle
+7. How OEM/ODM Buyers Should Choose a Paddle Configuration

 Understanding these factors helps players and brands select paddle configurations suited for different playing styles and performance levels.